hum-ler/window-actions-extension/README.md

 - Move to Workspace Right
 - Always on Top
 - Always on Visible Workspace

-## Rationale

-Personally, I use the extension GTK Title Bar which hides the title bar when a window is maximized.
-This extension is just a quick hack to recover some of the functionality that is hidden away in the window menu, or on the title bar itself.

 The actions that will *NOT* be added:
 - Minimize -- there is no longer a Window List by default